sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-sdk.md

 1. Filters a directory to find the PDF files.
 2. Extracts data from the PDF files using the extraction configurations in a  `bank_statements` document type.
 3. Writes the extractions to an Excel file.
+The Generate Excel method takes an extraction or an array of extractions, and outputs an Excel file.
 For more information about the conversion process, see [SenseML to spreadsheet reference](https://docs.sensible.so/docs/excel-reference).

 ```node
 import { promises as fs } from "fs";